trek-view/basecamp/_posts/2020-07-17-360-camera-sensors-imu-accelerometer-gyroscope-magnetometer.md

 Accelerometers measure linear acceleration in a particular direction.
 An accelerometer can also be used to measure gravity as a downward force.

+You'll see Accelerometers reporting data in Meters per Second on GoPro cameras.

 ### Gyroscope

 <img class="img-fluid" src="/assets/images/blog/2020-07-17/gyroscope-illustration.png" alt="Gyroscope illustration" title="Gyroscope illustration" />